babbel/terraform-aws-s3-bucket-with-cross-region-replication/README.md

 ## Customizing the buckets

-Both buckets are provided as outputs – so you can further customize them.
+Both buckets are provided as outputs – so you can further customize them outside of this module.

+:warning: Please note: You cannot customize the bucket versioning.
+The versioning configuration provided by this module is required for the replication to work.

 <details>
 <summary>Configuring server-side encryption</summary>